Jobbers Canyon Historic District: Demolition

-The M.E.
-Smith Building, designed by Frederick S. Stott, built in 1920 and formerly located at 201 South 10th Street.
-It was demolished in 1989.

 In August 1987, ConAgra Foods announced that it would be moving its headquarters from the north tower of Central Park Plaza to directly border the Riverfront.
 The move would require the demolition of almost all of the buildings on the site.
 While several proposals were made to keep some, if not all of Jobbers Canyon, ConAgra rejected the designs, threatening to move out of Omaha if the city did not let them demolish the district.
 At the time Charles M. Harper, chief executive of ConAgra, was asked about the district, and responded saying it was "some big, ugly red brick buildings".

 The announcement sparked outrage against the development.
 The People for Responsible Omaha Urban Development (PROUD), with the National Trust for Historic Preservation as an intervening plaintiff, sued the Interstate Commerce Commission, the National Park Service and the Army Corps of Engineers in order to stop the demolition.
 The lawsuit alleged that the federal agencies failed to comply with the National Environmental Policy Act and the National Historic Preservation Act.
 Demolition began in 1988.
 The trial began in May 1988, and the district court immediately denied plaintiffs' request to stop demolition.

 The district court later ruled in favor of defendants on the merits, with a court of appeals affirming the district court decision in a brief opinion.
 The court of appeal granted a partial stay of demolition during the appeals at a time when five buildings remained standing in the district.
 The injunction was later dissolved, and ultimately, all buildings in the historic district, excluding the McKesson-Robbins Warehouse, which was separately listed on the National of Historic Places in 1985, were demolished by 1989.